znck/Mastering-Vue/Chapter 1/README.md

 # Introduction

-Mastering Vue is an advanced take on building applications with vue.
+Mastering Vue is an advanced take on building applications with Vue.
 The book takes the readers on a vuetiful journey of creating an app, undertaking a progressive learning approach.
 We begin with a minimal starter app and incrementally improve it throughout the book.
-We introduce new topics, discuss in detail and use in the app.
+We shall introduce new topics which we will discuss in detail and use in the app.
 It focuses on real-world use, and we will consider every tool available to vue ecosystem in detail.

-For developers new to vue.js, we have this chapter which provides an adequate base to work through the book and mastering vue.
-It discusses the life cycle of a vue application, core concepts and building user interfaces with vue.
+For developers new to vue.js, this chapter will provides an adequate base to work throughout the book and help you mastering Vue.
+We focus on following fundamentals of Vue:

+* What is Vue?
+* What is a Vue application?
+* Life cycle of a Vue application.
+* What is declarative rendering?
+* How to use template syntax?
+* Using programming logic in templates.
+* Handling events and form input.
+* What is component composition?
+* What are directives, mixins and filters?

 ## What is Vue?